BlakeE-37/Ecommerce-ORM/README.md

 To install the application, clone the repository, then using the mysql CLI create and seed the database.
 After that, start the server by running ```npm start``` in your terminal.

 ## Usage
 To use the app use any REST client to send http requests to the server.
-A video demonstration can be viewed [here]()
+A video demonstration can be viewed [here.](https://www.youtube.com/watch?v=hcHcf5TWxkc)

 ## License
 [none]()